The article “Outstanding Expenses Journal Entry” suggests that the journal entry relates to expenses that have not been paid but incurred.

 Estimate = Number of Employees * Cab Charges for 20 KM * 2

-Benefits of Recording Outstanding expense Journal Entry
+Benefits of Recording an Outstanding Expense Journal Entry

 - Tracking all the outstanding expenses accurately and recording those promptly in the appropriate ledger allows businesses to maintain accurate records of payments due and outstanding balances.